Updated May 2023.

 It’s no secret that millennials (and younger generations at large) love their smartphones.
-They invest hours on their handheld device every day, and cover incredible ground in the process (socializing, working, shopping, gaming, researching, etc).
-Consequently, kick-ass mobile supported creative (think eye-catching photos or video) is becoming essential for today’s apartment marketer.
+They are voracious consumers of their handheld devices — for socializing, working, shopping, gaming, and researching.
+Consequently, your apartment marketing strategy should include high-quality mobile-supported creative, such as photos or video as this is becoming essential for today’s apartment marketer.

-Make sure not to incentivize (you can get busted), but always ask!
-You can request reviews using several routes, like adding buttons to your website or social media, sending out postcards, or putting up flyers around the property.
-Feel free to take a more creative approach, but make sure to run it by an expert, so that your fun idea stays compliant.
+Make sure not to incentivize (Google doesn’t like that), but always ask!
+You can request reviews using several routes, like adding buttons to your website or highlighting positive reviews on social, or putting up flyers around the property.
+Here’s more on why you should give a damn about your online reputation.

-Try giving an iPad to your leasing agents or placing one in your leasing office that has a review survey or brings people directly to Google or Facebook to review your property and share their experience.
-It can be a great story for other users to read online about a smooth leasing process, seamless move-in, community culture, etc.
+Try giving an iPad to your leasing agents, placing one in your leasing office with a review survey, or bringing people directly to Google or Facebook to review your property and share their experience.